Nawel-Bellil/Anomaly-vs-Signature-Detection-Article/README.md

 ## Contributing

 If you would like to contribute to this project, please fork the repository, make changes, and submit a pull request.
 Ensure that your changes are well-documented and align with the overall technical tone of the article.

-## License

-This document is provided under the [Insert License Name] license.
-Please ensure proper attribution if using or referencing this work.

----

-Feel free to reach out for any questions or clarifications related to the content or collaboration.